 The United States lent its support to Saleh beginning in the early 2000s, when counterterrorism cooperation became Washington’s overriding regional concern.
 It gave Yemen $5.9 billion in military and police aid between 2000, when the USS Cole bombing in the Yemeni port of Aden made AQAP a U.S. priority, and 2020, according to the online database Security Assistance Monitor.

-Rights groups long charged that Saleh ran a corrupt and autocratic government.
+Rights groups long charged [PDF] that Saleh ran a corrupt and autocratic government.
 As the popular protests of the 2011 Arab Spring spread to Yemen, the president’s political and military rivals jockeyed to oust him.
 While Yemeni security forces focused on putting down protests in urban areas, AQAP made gains in outlying regions.

 Under escalating domestic and international pressure [PDF], Saleh stepped aside in 2012 after receiving assurances of immunity from prosecution.
 His vice president, Abd Rabbu Mansour Hadi, assumed office as interim president in a transition brokered by the Gulf Cooperation Council (GCC), a regional organization based in Saudi Arabia, and backed by the United States.
 As part of the GCC’s timetable for a transition, in 2013 the UN-sponsored National Dialogue Conference (NDC) convened 565 delegates to formulate a new constitution agreeable to Yemen’s many factions.
 But the NDC ended after delegates couldn’t resolve disputes over the distribution of power.

 Several factors widened these political divisions and led to full-scale military conflict.